grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	* [ ] convert latex style emdashes --- to md style -- on all files
 		* :%s/---/--/g
 	* [ ] note for markdown:
-		* use single underbars for emphasis. two astericks for bold (if there is any)
+		* use single underbars for emphasis. two asterisks for bold (if there is any)
-		* DON'T use single astericks for emphasis.
+		* DON'T use single asterisks for emphasis.
 I find that confusing.
 	* [ ] add invisible spacing elements (generally where the ### break notes are)
 	* [ ] check for quotes, see that 'saids' are set up as clauses, not sentences
 		* [ ] do a search for capital-S "Said"